 The 2024 Granum Prize has been revealed.
-Featuring an impressive array of talented writers, two Africans have made the cut:
+Featuring an impressive array of talented writers, three Africans have made the cut:

 Meet the writers